2 Cookin Mamas

 Frequently asked questions

-What is a pudding cake?
+What is pudding cake?

 A pudding cake, unlike the standard cake, is made by folding whipped egg whites into a thin batter that contains just a little flour.
 When baked, the batter divides into a sponge cake layer on top and a pudding layer on the bottom.